 While there is probably no way to prove this, it could be the other way round too, i.e. that early and developmental trauma causes left hemisphere dominance disorders, which then, as we continue to develop, leads to a thicker corpus callosum in line with the ingrained perpetual suppression of the right brain during development.
 This thicker corpus callosum and greater inhibition of the left-right brain communication then leads, for some reason, to the traumatized individual being more likely to be left handed or ambidextrous, and more gifted, natural musicians.
 The developmental trauma and subsequent life long left hemisphere dominant living then makes us more prone to movement disorders and chronic illness in adulthood, as per the Adverse Childhood Experience studies which have been repeated around the world, thus left-handedness and musicianship and movement disorders become correlated in this way?

-In Part 2, we will explore more closely the issues that an imbalanced brain function causes, in particular when the left brain is overly dominant, and show the strong correlation with the major motor and non-motor symptoms of Parkinson’s Disease, as well as common issues in the years to prior to our diagnosis, and we will explore some very interesting direct connections with dopamine and its shortage.
+we explore more closely the issues that an imbalanced brain function causes, in particular when the left brain is overly dominant, and show the strong correlation with the major motor and non-motor symptoms of Parkinson’s Disease, as well as common issues in the years to prior to our diagnosis.